danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 Story is a hard thing to get right in action games.
 No one is going to read a wall of text, but working the narrative into the game itself is an incredibly difficult feat to pull off.
 I'm reminded of the genius of Supergiant's [Hades](https://store.steampowered.com/app/1145360/Hades/) which manages an immaculate blend of run-based gameplay, which also advances an interwoven character-driven storyline as you progress.
 I'd love to figure out a better balance for narrative in games that I create in the future.

-### 5. Submitting
+### 5. Submission
 My motivation for developing the game dipped noticeably in September, and the morning of the submission ended up being a bit of a crunch.
-After thinking I had been over budget for days, I realised I'd made a [rookie error in my measuring script](https://github.com/danprince/norman-the-necromancer/commit/b3577738deed453abd17a8e9f4d515a51ff0e84e), which freed up space to smooth off some edges and try a bit more balancing.
+After thinking I had been over budget for days, I realised I'd made a [rookie error in my measuring script](https://github.com/danprince/norman-the-necromancer/commit/b3577738deed453abd17a8e9f4d515a51ff0e84e), which freed up space to smooth off some edges and try some last minute balancing.

-Note to future self.
-You should not be making commits [like this](https://github.com/danprince/norman-the-necromancer/commit/f11214147a9f08db2050ecbedb9f28de941ba28e) in the final few minutes:
+Note to future self: you should not be making commits [like this](https://github.com/danprince/norman-the-necromancer/commit/f11214147a9f08db2050ecbedb9f28de941ba28e) in the final few minutes:

 > Showing 12 changed files with 111 additions and 53 deletions.

 I had no time to play test many of these changes, and they were done on instinct, worryingly close to the end of the jam.
 I didn't check the submission format ahead of time, and it hadn't even occurred to me that I'd need a screenshot and a textual description of the game.
 That's why the [game's page](https://js13kgames.com/entries/norman-the-necromancer) has a stretched, blurry image, and nothing but the basic controls as text.

-I actually ended up submitting a broken game, because my final build tried to load the spritesheet from an absolute path (fine in development and fine on the Netlify version) but because JS13K hosts games at unique paths, there was a 404 and there was nothing to see.
+I actually ended up submitting a broken game, because my final build tried to load the spritesheet from an absolute path (fine in development and fine on the Netlify version) but because JS13K hosts games at unique paths, there was a 404 and nothing to see.
 Thanks to Andrzej for accepting an "oh shit" resubmission after the deadline!

 The lesson learned here is that the final day should be saved for the submission.
 The screenshot is especially important to get right, because the name and thumbnail are all that reviewers have to go on when selecting a game to try from a list of hundreds.

 Next time I'll also try using the [bot](https://github.com/js13kGames/bot) to submit.

 ## What's Next?
-Well, it took me roughly three months to cobble together this post-mortem, so I wouldn't hold your breath for updates to the game, but it's been fun revisiting the codebase, and considering this is _jam code_, it's really quite approachable.
+Well, it took me roughly three months to cobble together this retrospective, so I wouldn't hold your breath for updates to the game, but it's been fun revisiting the codebase, and considering this is _jam code_, it's really quite approachable.
 Folks have [contributed bugfixes](https://github.com/danprince/norman-the-necromancer/pulls?q=is%3Apr+is%3Aclosed) and others have even forked the game to [remix their own versions](https://63832559acf33a4e8ea9c543--subtle-hotteok-e1718e.netlify.app/).

 I suspect that if I revisit the game one day, it'll be a ground up rewrite, which will undo some of the simplifications from the original to create a more balanced game, and to clean up some of the hackier patterns that appeared later into development.